tatumio/ecosystem-addons/README.md

 - The `destroy` method is called during Tatum SDK destruction.
 - The `tatumSdkContainer` property provides access to the instance specific `TatumSdkContainer`.

-### `TatumSdkContainer` Class
+### `ITatumSdkContainer` Interface

-The `TatumSdkContainer` class provides access to the SDK configuration and internal sub-modules along with other registered extensions.
+The `ITatumSdkContainer` interface provides access to the SDK configuration and internal sub-modules along with other registered extensions.

 ```typescript
 export interface ITatumSdkContainer {